jess-wakelin/jess-wakelin.github.io/README.md

     - clean up older code

 1. known bugs
-    - browsing portfolio starting with first one in a line is fine
-    starting with 2nd or 3rd in a line means that the portfolio cannot be closed
+    - browsing portfolio starting with first one in a line is fine starting with 2nd or 3rd in a line means that the portfolio cannot be closed
-    - sometimes portfolio doesn't rearrange?
+    - ~~sometimes portfolio doesn't rearrange?~~ seems to be fixed, needs more testing